 Seattle’s got you covered on city-specific tasks.
 You’ll also want to check out our ultimate moving checklist to make sure you properly prepare in the weeks and months before your move.

 We know you’re going to enjoy Seattle and all of the awesome experiences you’re bound to have.
 Good luck!

-Update: This post was originally published on November 8, 2019, and was revised on May 14, 2020, with new information from Seattle expert, Michael Bjorn Huseby.
+- Revised on May 14, 2020, with new information from Seattle expert, Michael Bjorn Huseby.